OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

 When developing change password feature, ensure to have:

 - User is authenticated with active session.
 - Current password verification.
 This is to ensure that it's the legitimate user who is changing the password.
-The abuse case is this: a legitimate user is using public computer to login.
+The abuse case is this: a legitimate user is using a public computer to login.
 This user forgets to logout.
-Then another user is using this public computer.
-If we don't verify current password, this another user able to change the password.
+Then another person is using this public computer.
+If we don't verify current password, they may be able to change the password.

 ### Transmit Passwords Only Over TLS or Other Strong Transport

 See: [Transport Layer Protection Cheat Sheet](Transport_Layer_Protection_Cheat_Sheet.md)

 The login page and all subsequent authenticated pages must be exclusively accessed over TLS or other strong transport.
-The initial login page referred to as the "login landing page", must be served over TLS or other strong transport.
-Failure to utilize TLS or other strong transport for the login landing page allows an attacker to modify the login form action, causing the user's credentials to be posted to an arbitrary location.
+Failure to utilize TLS or other strong transport for the login page allows an attacker to modify the login form action, causing the user's credentials to be posted to an arbitrary location.
 Failure to utilize TLS or other strong transport for authenticated pages after login enables an attacker to view the unencrypted session ID and compromise the user's authenticated session.

 ### Require Re-authentication for Sensitive Features